kayuwg/SQL-scope-optimizer/README.md

 ==============

 ## Overview
 The goal  is to take in an SQL query and output faster, equivalent SQL queries.
 On a high level, it mainly targets inefficiencies arising from join-groupby order and disjunctive conditions.
+To facilitate coverage, the tool's outputs may not be equivalent to the input query.

 The input query is dissected recursively to isolate the SELECT target list or decouple disjunction.
 Each piece arising from the dissection will be then assembled recursively from its children pieces, each of which may have multiple assembled versions.
 Each dissection step roughly contains 3 phases: removing irrelevant tables, decoupling disjunctions, and shrinking scope.

 Some interesting processing steps may be worth highlighting.
 There is a module that translates between predicates in AST form and Z3 formulas.
 A predicate can be translated into a Z3 formula preserving integers, converted to CNF form or context-simplified, and translated back to AST form.
 Sometimes a predicate will evaluate to false, so we know a query containing this predicate as the filter must return empty and can be omitted as a disjunctive.
 There is also an algorithm for determining all columns that are functionally dependent on a given set of columns, taking into account all equalities between columns that we know are true.

-The tool is just a explorative prototype and is not further developed.
+The tool is a explorative prototype and is not further developed.

 ## Code structure
 The tool is written in python.
 Relevant parts have been grouped together, and here is the dependency graph of files/classes: